syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

-## OnValueSelect Event
+### OnValueSelect Event

-[OnValueSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnValueSelect) event is triggered when the user selects any value in the DropDownList component.
-You can get the necessary arguments including `ItemData` (datasource items related to the selected value).
-Also you can prevent the selection of items by setting the `Cancel` property as `true` provided by the event arguments.
+The [OnValueSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnValueSelect) event is triggered when the user selects any value in the DropDownList component.
+You can get the necessary arguments including `args.ItemData`.
+Also you can prevent the selection of items by setting the `args.Cancel` property as `true` provided by the event arguments.

-The below example demonstrates the usage of OnValueSelect event.

 {% highlight cshtml %}